Last updated:

 Pakistan’s 2022 monsoon season produced significant rainfall, devastating floods and landslides, affecting millions of people.

-The threat of new disaster events exists given that Pakistan has some of the highest disaster risk levels in the world.
+Pakistan has some of the highest disaster risk levels in the world.
 In addition to flooding, the country is exposed to earthquakes and risk of conflict.
 In addition, Pakistan’s disaster risk is driven by its social vulnerability, especially its high rates of poverty.
-An earthquake in northeast Afghanistan on March 21 killed at least 10 people there and another nine people in Pakistan’s Khyber Pakhtunkhwa province, which was heavily impacted by the 2022 floods.

-As of May 15, 2023, donors had funded only 59.3% of the $816 million requested in the revised Pakistan Floods Response Plan.
-Every sector of the plan is underfunded, with clear consequences of the inadequate funding at a time when humanitarian needs remain critical.
+As of Sept.
+6, 2023, donors had funded only 68.2% of the $816 million requested in the revised Pakistan Floods Response Plan.

 (Photo: Rescue activities in flood-affected areas in South Punjab, Pakistan.
 Credit: Punjab Emergency Services via Twitter)